-- 2.1 Bassetlaw District Council is preparing a new Local Plan to guide development in the District to 2037.
-This paper provides a review of how the Council has selected potential development sites for inclusion in the Local Plan. - 2.2 This paper provides an update to earlier work to incorporate our updated evidence base.
+- 2.1 Bassetlaw District Council is preparing a new Local Plan to guide development in the District to 2038.
+This paper provides a review of how the Council has selected potential development sites for inclusion in the Local Plan. - 2.2 This paper has been updated to reflect the changes to the Bassetlaw Local Plan 2020-2037: Publication Version Addendum, January 2022 and the associated evidence base.
+This paper therefore updates the previous Site Selection Methodology Paper, August 2021.
 It also provides a clearer diagrammatical approach to the Site Assessment process and sets out the approach taken to each site within Appendices A and B. - 2.3 When preparing local plans, the Council should objectively filter and then assess sites that are being considered for allocation for development taking into account a wide range of factors to guide choices over site allocations.
 This is necessary to provide a robust, transparent and clear methodology for assessing sites to provide a clear audit trail to support the site allocations.
 This should include reasons why sites were selected or rejected as allocations. - 2.4 To ensure the Local Plan identifies the most sustainable and deliverable development allocations, which are in conformity with national planning policy, local evidence, and will contribute to the delivery of the plan's vision and objectives, a site selection methodology has been developed.
-This paper identifies the different stages of this methodology, which informed by the sustainability appraisal site selection criteria. - 2.5 It should be noted that this paper deals solely with potential housing and economic development land allocations (including mixed-use sites); a separate site selection methodology has been prepared for Gypsy and Traveller Sites and this can be viewed within the Gypsy and Traveller Assessment, 2019 available on the Council's website www.bassetlaw.gov.uk. - 2.6 Appendix 1 details the full list of sites and at what stage they were either discounted or were taken through as consideration for allocation within the Local Plan.
-The Appendix uses a R.A.G system to distinguish between the classifications for each site. - R = Discounted - A = Reasonable Alternative - G = potential Allocation within the Local Plan - 2.7 Appendix 2 details the potential allocations and the reasonable alternatives against the Council's Sustainability Appraisal.
+This paper identifies the different stages of this methodology, which has been informed by the sustainability appraisal site selection criteria. - 2.5 It should be noted that this paper deals solely with potential housing and economic development land allocations (including mixed-use sites).
+Gypsy and Traveller Sites have been assessed using a high level methodology set out in the Gypsy and Traveller Assessment, 2019 available on the Council's website www.bassetlaw.gov.uk.
+Potential Gypsy and Traveller sites are however included in Appendix A of this document from page 26. - 2.6 Appendix 1 details the full list of sites and at what stage they were either discounted or were taken through as consideration for allocation within the Local Plan.
+The Appendix uses a RAG system to distinguish between the classifications for each site. - R = Discounted - A = Reasonable Alternative - G = potential Allocation within the Local Plan - 2.7 Appendix 2 details the potential allocations and the reasonable alternatives against the Council's Sustainability Appraisal.